What is Movicol?

 How should I take the sachets?

-Teenagers and adults should take one sachet, dissolved in 125ml of water, up to three times a day according to how severe their constipation is.
+Adults and children over 12 years of age should take one sachet, dissolved in 125ml of water, up to three times a day according to how severe their constipation is.

 If your doctor has diagnosed you with fecal impaction, you should take eight sachets a day within a six-hour period.
 You can make this more convenient by dissolving eight sachets into a one-litre bottle of water, to be taken over the course of six hours.